User-Driven Support for Visualization Prototyping in D3: Preliminary Study: Lessons from Analyzing D3 Examples Online

-\paragraph{C2: Use numbers to drive adaptive recommendations.} Our analysis in \autoref{sec:corpus:design patterns} shows that a high number of D3 examples allow their end users to deeply explore the underlying data through interactions; a very important use of interactivity in visualizations~\cite{dimara2020interactions}.
-However, we observed that there are many implementation conventions for different possible combinations of visualizations and interactions.
-D3 users interested in using interactions would have to sift through numerous examples to figure out the appropriate implementation convention for their visualizations.
-To save them the time and effort, we can instead automatically provide them with a curated list of appropriate interactions to implement for a given visualization type via recommendations.
-In this way, D3 users can focus more on implementing the program at hand, rather than having to scour the internet for relevant D3 examples to guide them.

-The D3 community is one that is strong and thriving; new visualizations are being implemented and shared almost every day.
-The large number of D3 users provides an ample community from which data can be drawn upon and used to power recommendation engines.
-Minerva leans on the data generated by this community to power it's recommendation model by actively learning from the behaviour of its users to provide D3 users with recommendations of potential interactions for the current visualization a user is working on.
+Based on these results and our personal experiences using D3, we provide three design considerations for Mirny.

-\paragraph{C3: Familiar interfaces/workflows.} Past research highlights a need for tools to be integrated into users workflows~\cite{drosos2020wrex} and interfaces that users are familiar with~\cite{gale2020sigma}.
-Although our analysis does not lead directly to this conclusion, prior work suggest that visualization languages can potentially make a greater contribution to the visualization community at large by integrating more closely with users’ established implementation workflows~\cite{battle2021exploring}.
+\textbf{C1: Prioritize familiar interfaces/workflows.} Past research highlights a need for tools to be integrated into users' workflows~\cite{drosos2020wrex,battle2022exploring} and familiar interfaces~\cite{gale2020sigma}.
 Furthermore, compatibility with other development platforms was one of the original design goals of D3~\cite{bostock2011d3}.
-For these reasons, we prioritize compatibility with users workflow and other interfaces.

-When designing visualizations in D3, visualization users typically write the specification within a code or text editor and then use a server to host their code as a web application rendered in the browser.
-In this manner the analyst has to consistently context switch, i.e. code writing mode and exploring the visualization in the browser.
-We lean on the live programming interface implemented in similar D3 editing interfaces~\cite{observable:2016} to implement this feature (see \autoref{fig:teaser}).
-This enables users to actively monitor updates to their visualization and quickly catch bugs that have been introduced via their most recent code changes easing the challenges of debugging with languages like D3~\cite{hoffswell2016visual}.
-In contrast to Observable's export feature, Minerva also allows users to directly export their code as pure JavaScript, allowing the exported code to be used directly in other development environments.
+For these reasons, we prioritize compatibility with users' existing workflows and preferred interfaces, reducing the burden of introducing yet another new tool to do their design prototyping process.
+Specifically, Mirny is designed to use either visualization templates \emph{or} existing code as input and makes it easy to export code so it can be used in other tools such as Observable~\cite{observable:2016}.
+We summarize the Mirny interface design and explain how it supports visualization prototyping in \autoref{sec:system-overview}.